-Descriptive statistics are presented in Table 1.
-Across the whole period the male stroke mortality rate was 1.27 times higher than the female rate (3895.2 vs. 3068.8 per 1 000.000).
-The average per capita alcohol sales figure was 8.2 liters with vodka being the drink overwhelmingly consumed.
-However, these mean figures mask differing trends among the beverages across the period (Figure 1).
-While there has been a slight drop in vodka sales from 4.84 liters in 1970 to 3.88 liters in 2005 and wine sales have remained at roughly the same level there has been a sharp growth in beer sales-especially in recent years.
-Between 1998 and 2005 the per capita sales figure for beer rose from 1.16 to 3.08 liters.
+The average per capita alcohol sales figure was 7.66 litres with vodka being the drink overwhelmingly consumed.
+However, these mean figures mask differing trends among the beverages across the period.
+While there has been a substantial drop in vodka sales from 5.96 litres in 1980 to 3.88 litres in 2005 and wine sales have remained at roughly the same level there has been a sharp growth in beer sales - especially in recent years.
+Between 1998 and 2005 the per capita sales figure for beer rose from 1.16 to 3.08 litres.
 It is also worth noting that beverage sales have experienced sharp fluctuations across the period.
 Thus, a brief Andropov's anti-alcohol campaign in the early 1980s resulted in a decline in vodka sales.
-An especially sharp fall was recorded in vodka and wine sales in 1985-1987 that coincided with Mikhail Gorbachev's anti-alcohol campaign (Figure 1).
+An especially sharp fall was recorded in vodka and wine sales in 1985-1987 that coincided with Mikhail Gorbachev's anti-alcohol campaign.
 Similarly, the collapse of the Soviet Union and the ending of the state's alcohol monopoly in the early 1990s were accompanied by a sharp rise in vodka sales.

-The trends in the age-adjusted, sex-specific stroke mortality rates are displayed in Figure 2 and 3.
-For both sexes the time series stroke mortality rates fluctuated greatly over the period: increasing steadily from 1974 to 1984, than decreasing substantially (by 14.2% and 10.7% for men and women, respectively) between 1984-1989, than starting on an upward trend from 1988-1989, before jumping dramatically during 1991 to 1994 (by 27.9% and 21.4% for men and women, respectively).
+Across the whole period the male stroke mortality rate was 1.31 times higher than the female rate (321.2 vs. 245.1 per 100.000).
+Sexspecific stroke mortality rate yield patterns that vary little from each other over time (Figures 1 and 2).
+For both sexes the time series of stroke mortality rates fluctuated greatly over the period: increasing from 1982 to 1984, then decreasing substantially (by 10.2% and 7.9% for men and women respectively) between 1984-1991, than jumping dramatically during 1991 to 1994 (by 27.2% and 20.0% for men and women respectively).
 From 1995-1998 there was a fall in the rates before they again began to rise while a decrease in rates has been recorded in the most recent years.